 “We (Sunsoft) negotiated the first license from Williams to NES via Sunsoft for Spy Hunter, sold over one million carts.
 Based on that success, we were able to license other Williams/Bally games.” – Richard Robbins

-Sunsoft of America also published Ocean Software’s port of Platoon, based on the 1986 hit movie starring Tom Berenger, Willem Dafoe, and Charlie Sheen.
+Sunsoft of America also published Sunsoft’s port of Platoon, based on the 1986 hit movie starring Tom Berenger, Willem Dafoe, and Charlie Sheen.
 Ocean originally developed and released the game for the Commodore 64.
+The port was done in Japan but the game was only released in the US.

 Nankin no Adobenchia(なんきんのアドベンチア)